VISIT OUR ART STORE ▶

 Add a Bold Mix Around the Body

-I add a bolder mix of colors—cerulean and ultramarine—around the butterfly's body.
-With the tip of my brush, I carefully distribute the darker mix into the wing area.
+A stronger mix of cerulean and ultramarine is added around the butterfly’s body.
+Using the brush tip, the darker mix is gently guided outward into the wing area.

-This makes the center stronger without blending all the wings.
+This strengthens the center without blending all four wings together.

 Apply a diluted mix of cerulean blue to the body